Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Introduction

 One of the most important subjects of study in computability theory is the structure of degrees of (algorithmic) unsolvability.
 The notion of degrees of unsolvability is defined via the notion of relative computation with oracles.
 Historically, it was Turing \cite{Tur39} who first introduced the concept of oracle computation.
-From a modern perspective, an oracle computation is merely a computation that accepts data of the {\tt stream} type (i.e., a possibly infinite sequence of symbols) as input, and any data of the {\tt stream} type is traditionally called an {\em oracle}.
-Formally, an oracle machine is a Turing machine with an extra input tape for writing data of {\tt stream} type sequentially over time, or a standard computer program with variables of the {\tt stream} type, which is a finitistic device with a finite description: At each step of the oracle computation, the input stream is only read up to a finite number of digits; therefore, the oracle computation is always performed using only a finite amount of information.
+From a modern perspective, an oracle computation is merely a computation that accepts data of type {\tt nat\,->\,nat}, or alternatively, {\tt stream} (i.e., a possibly infinite sequence of symbols) as input, and any such data is traditionally called an {\em oracle}.
+Formally, an oracle machine is a Turing machine with an extra input tape for writing data of {\tt stream} type sequentially over time, or a standard computer program with variables of type {\tt nat\,->\,nat}, which is a finitistic device with a finite description: At each step of the oracle computation, the input stream is only read up to a finite number of digits; therefore, each oracle computation is always performed using only a finite amount of information.

-Let us now consider any program $\varphi({\tt f},{\tt n})$ that accepts data ${\tt f}$ of the {\tt stream} type and data ${\tt n}$ of the {\tt nat} type (i.e., a natural number) as input.
+Let us now consider any program $\varphi({\tt f},{\tt n})$ that accepts data ${\tt f}$ of type {\tt nat\,->\,nat} (or {\tt stream}) and data ${\tt n}$ of type {\tt nat} (i.e., a natural number) as input.
 Any function $g\colon\N\to\N$ can be input to this program as an oracle (stream data type).
 Then, a function $h\colon\N\to\N$ is said to be {\em computable relative to oracle $g$} if

 In this case, it is also said that a function {\em $h\colon\N\to\N$ is Turing reducible to $g$} (written $f\leq_Tg$).
 By currying, the type $\N^\N\times\N\to\N$ of $\varphi$ is often identified with $\N^\N\to\N^\N$; that is, one may consider an oracle program $\varphi$ as a partial function on $\N^\N$, where $\varphi(g)$ is defined as $\lambda n.\varphi(g,n)$.
 Then $h\leq_Tg$ if and only if $\varphi(g)=h$ for some program $\varphi$.
 This preorder $\leq_T$ can be thought of as providing a measure for comparing the computability-theoretic strength of functions on natural numbers.
 The preorder $\leq_T$ induces an equivalence relation $\equiv_T$, each equivalence class of which is called a {\em Turing degree}.
 From Turing's time to the present, the structure of Turing degrees has been investigated to an extremely deep level.
 As a result, a vast amount of research results are known (see e.g.~\cite{DHBook,Handbook,SoareBook} for the tip of the iceberg).